Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 strict-peer-dependencies=true

-workspace:* protocol Forces internal package resolution via symlinks, bypassing external registry lookups and version mismatches.
+workspace:* protocol Forces internal resolution via symlinks, bypassing the registry and version-mismatch risk.

-strict-peer-dependencies=true Fails installation if peer dependency constraints are violated, preventing runtime Cannot find module errors.
+strict-peer-dependencies=true Fails installation when a peer constraint is violated, surfacing Cannot find module risks at install time.

 {